 – What are the conditions under which diversity can flourish in organisations?

-The body of work challenges misconceptions and expounds on the value of rethinking leadership, culture and behaviour to develop people, processes and systems that are inclusive and facilitate difference in the broadest sense of the word.
+The body of work, which began in 2015, challenges misconceptions and expounds on the value of rethinking leadership, culture and behaviour to develop people, processes and systems that are inclusive and facilitate difference in the broadest sense of the word.

 The series consists of a collection of fine art, photographic portraits which have been taken in a particular style moving away from the happy, smiley corporate portraits we are all used to seeing.
 Instead, they incorporate a contemporary black and white, deadpan format as contributors are asked to reflect on a specific moment in their lives when they were excluded, or felt left out and how this made them feel.

 The intention is to create drama by shifting the sitter to take the position of the outsider; To provoke curiosity by capturing the subject in a way they are not used to being seen, by themselves and their peers.
 To seize the viewers’ attention with a degree of intensity and to personify the idea that the concept of equality, diversity and inclusion, is not merely black and white it’s more about the shades of grey in between.